Kaef/ulisp-esp/README.md

   ```
   (deep-sleep-start)
   ```
+  Returns wakeup-time or throughs an error (non integer or negativ parameter).
 * deep-sleep-start()

   Sets the system in deepsleep mode (see Espressif-documentation for details) with the previous set wakeup-mode(s).
 It is neccessary to set the wakeup-mode(s) before calling this function.

+  If sdcardsupport is defined the function needs ~200ms to close open files (caused by a delay() to enable flushing buffers).

   The system restarts after wakeup, so you need to check (reset-reason) to decide if the system restarts due a power cycle or due sleep-wakeup.
 For detailed information of the wakeup-cause see (get-sleep-wakeup-cause) below.